Why Wont Nano Write in Other Directories Terminal

 Let's re-create that file with nano again, and then move up to ~/bootcamp again.

-pwd /users/you/bootcamp/temp/ nano draft.txt cd .. pwd /users/you/bootcamp/
+pwd /users/you/bootcamp/temp/ nano draft.txt cd .. pwd /users/you/bootcamp/ Now let's remove the subdirectory, temp.

-We get an error because rm only works on files, not directories.
+rm temp We get an error because rm only works on files, not directories.
 Let's try rmdir:

-So to really get rid of the directory we must first delete all files inside it:
+rmdir temp So to really get rid of the directory we must first delete all files inside it:

-rm temp/draft.txt rmdir temp
+rm temp/draft.txt rmdir temp The NUCLEAR OPTION

-This removing to remove becomes tedious.
-We can use rm with the -r flag ("recursive").
+rmwith the-rflag ("recursive").
 It will travel down the directory tree, deleting everything in its path.
-When it's done, the directory is only a memory....you can't restore it.
+When it's done, the directory is only a memory....you can't restore it.$ rm -r tempOf course it is very handy, but think first!

 If you have time to kill at this point, experiment with the up arrow on your keyboard.
 Also try out the control keys ^a, ^e, and ^c.
 Share your results!